Private property parking and towing—information for accredited tow truck operators

 Records to be kept

-The Towing Consent between yourself and the property owner or occupier must be kept in safe custody at your business address for 1 year after it ceases to be in force.
 You must record information about a vehicle towed from a private property parking area to the holding yard or released from the holding yard, within 24 hours.
-These records must be kept at the business address stated in your tow truck licence for 1 year after the record is made.
-You must also keep an inventory of property found in the vehicle at the business address for 1 year after the record is made.
-A template Towed vehicle and found property register is available on the Tow truck licence holder page.
+These records must be kept at the business address stated in your tow truck operator accreditation for 2 years after the record is made.

 Authorised officers have authority to enter, search and view records and documents required to be kept.
 Auditing will be conducted by authorised officers to ensure operators are complying with the requirements.